bsgh1107/bsgh1107.github.io/_posts/2025-03-11-Dwarka-Somnath-Gujrat.markdown

 ![Dwarkadish Temple](/assets/images/Dwarkadish.jpg)

-## 12. Rukmani Temple
+## 2. Rukmani Temple
 After taking blessings from Lord Krishna at the Dwarkadish Temple, we hired a cab to visit the Rukmini Temple, Bet Dwarka, and the Nageshwar Jyotirlinga.

 The Rukmini Devi Temple in Dwarka, dedicated to Lord Krishna's beloved consort Rukmini, is a significant landmark located about 2 km from the Dwarkadish Temple.
 It lies on the route towards Bet Dwarka via Okha.
 The temple is believed to be more than 2500 years old, although the current structure likely dates back to the 12th century.

 According to legend, once Rukmini and Krishna invited Guru Durvasa, a sage known for his short temper, to their palace for a meal.
 However, Guru Durvasa set a condition: he would only visit if Rukmini and Krishna themselves pulled his chariot to the venue.
 They agreed to this request.

-As a queen, Rukmini was not accustomed to such physical labor, and after a while, she became thirsty.
+As a queen, Rukmini was not accustomed to sucRukminih physical labor, and after a while, she became thirsty.
 Krishna, understanding her discomfort, pressed his right toe onto the Earth.
 From the place where his toe touched the ground, the Ganga river emerged, and Rukmini quenched her thirst.

 However, in her moment of relief, Rukmini forgot to offer the water to Guru Durvasa, which greatly angered him.
 In his rage, he cursed that Krishna and Rukmini would never be together.
 This is believed to be the reason the Rukmini Devi Temple is located away from Dwarka.